Watch Axl Rose take a tumble on stage at Guns N' Roses' BST Hyde Park show

 Other headliners for the 2023 edition feature P!nk, Take That, Billy Joel, Bruce Springsteen and The E Street Band and BLACKPINK.
 The final headline performance will come from Lana Del Rey, who will close this year’s instalment with a performance on July 9.
 Find any remaining tickets here.

-In other Guns N’ Roses news, last month, the band performed at the Pyramid Stage as one of the Glastonbury headliners.
+In other Guns N’ Roses news, the band performed at the Pyramid Stage as one of the Glastonbury headliners last month.
 Taking to the stage on Saturday (June 24), the band performed a solid performance despite recent backlash about their inclusion in the festival line-up.

 In a three-star review, NME described the set as being “one of their strongest sets in recent years”, but receiving an underwhelming response as it was delivered to the “wrong crowd”.